SamFu1113/K3s-CodiMD/README.md

 > &nbsp;&nbsp;&nbsp;&nbsp;Pods are the smallest deployable units of computing that I can create and manage in Kubernetes.
 A Pod is a group of one or more containers, with shared storage/network resources, and a specification for how to run the containers.

 **Deployments**
 > &nbsp;&nbsp;&nbsp;&nbsp;A Deployment provides declarative updates for Pods ReplicaSets.
-You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+I describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

 **Services**
 > &nbsp;&nbsp;&nbsp;&nbsp;An abstract way to expose an application running on a set of Pods as a network service.
 With Kubernetes you don’t need to modify your application to use an unfamiliar service discovery mechanism.
 Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.